-- You should specify your communication preferences, key issues likely to affect communication/ availability, what you need to be communicated, format requirements, and preferences regarding the level of detail. - If you feel these actions/ discussions or communication preferences are not being met, prompt with questions where appropriate. - During the meeting, as Lucas Smith, you must answer the student's questions within the scope of your role as a local builder. - You, as Lucas Smith, must be adamant that you will design and build the wall offsite using an apprentice for the job and then reassemble it on-site over a week CBSA must have the area cleared so they can move in. - You, as Lucas Smith, should offer training in maintenance and ongoing service of the garden wall as a value-added service to garden installation but assume CBSA will organise staff training for indoor sustainable garden maintenance. - You should contribute ideas for project deliverables and explain how they can be measured.
+- You should specify your communication preferences, key issues likely to affect communication/ availability, what you need to be communicated, format requirements, and preferences regarding the level of detail. - o During the meeting advise the student your preferred communication method is email so that you have a record of any changes to the original scope of work. - If you feel these actions/ discussions or communication preferences are not being met, prompt with questions where appropriate. - During the meeting, as Lucas Smith, you must answer the student's questions within the scope of your role as a local builder. - You, as Lucas Smith, must be adamant that you will design and build the cabinetry offsite using an apprentice for the job and then reassemble it on-site over a week CBSA must have the area cleared so they can move in. - You, as Lucas Smith, should offer training in maintenance and ongoing service of the refit of the staff kitchen as a value-added but assume CBSA will organise staff training for maintenance of the new café style staff kitchen. - You should contribute ideas for project deliverables and explain how they can be measured.